 Do not wash them until you want to eat or cook with them.
 Rinsing and storing them accelerates them going bad.

 Store them in the refrigerator in a hard container.
 This will ensure they have minimal bruising.

 Because they are fully ripe when picking, use them within a few days.

 Freezing them is another option.
 This guide is a perfect way to freeze them: best way to freeze berries so you can enjoy them all year long!

 Here are just a few recipe ideas to use your berries in addition to eating them fresh and adding them to cereal, smoothies, yogurt and more:

 Raspberry Pink Champagne Granita – this elegant looking dessert is a fancy way to chill out in any season.
 As welcome at a New Year’s Eve party as it is at a summer cookout, it’s a wonderful way to use fresh raspberries with a bit of bubbly too!

 Black Raspberry Creme Soft Shell Tart – this dessert is homey, simple and a great way to feature fresh berries.
 In this case black raspberries are used but red, black or golden really would be delicious.

 Rasbperry Pandowdy – the first time I made raspberry pandowdy was after a berry picking trip.
 It’s a simple, rustic dessert that takes little time but affords a relaxed, comforting dessert to cap off any meal.

 Raspberry-Vanilla Double Glazed Sugar Cookies with Sugared Pansies – this pretty dessert is really a store-bought cookie hack.
-Your favorite sugar cookie (gluten-free, allergy-friendly or regular will work) and double glazed with a fresh raspberry sauce and adorned with sugared pansies.
+Your favorite sugar cookie and double glazed with a fresh raspberry sauce and adorned with sugared pansies.
 Feeling lazy?
 Skip the pansies and just enjoy the fresh raspberry coated cookies.